What is Dengue Fever?

 Dengue infection has been reported in Thailand for over 50 years.
 Currently, the infection has spread throughout the country.
 By 2020 there will be around 140,000 dengue cases, which are close to the pandemic in 2015, with the DENV-1 and DENV-2 viruses being the dominant species and with a constant trend.
 The risk group for dengue fever remains among school-age children (5-14 years), but the risk of death is an adult (aged 35 years and older), especially in adults and the elderly with chronic diseases.

-With the mild case, no signs or symptoms are shown in children and teens.
-After being bitten for four to seven days however, your temperature will increase up to 104 F degree, which is so serious and dangerous that you may need remedies.
-In addition, some symptoms may also show as follows:
+With the mild case, no signs of dengue fever or symptoms are shown in children and teens.
+After being bitten for four to seven days however, Warning signs of dengue could show through body temperature that can increase up to 104 F degree, which is so serious and dangerous that you may need remedies.
+In addition, some dengue fever symptoms may also show as follows:

 - Having headache